hrydgard/ppsspp-site/docs/reference/retro-achievements.md

 RetroAchievements are supported from [PPSSPP version 1.16](1-16-release-announcement).
 The feature is not supported in 1.15.4 and older.

+From 1.16.1, you can find RetroAchievements under Tools in settings, previously it was under System.

 ## Settings documentation

 ### Challenge Mode

+In Challenge Mode, a number of the emulator's features that are particularly prone to cheating are disabled, such as save states and slowing down time.
+Speeding up time is still allowed.

-This is also known as Hardcore Mode, but due to the various associations of the word, and how restrictive the Play Store reviewers can be, we've renamed it to Challenge Mode, much like DuckStation or PCSX2.
+Challenge Mode is known as Hardcore Mode in some other emulators and on the website, but due to the various associations of the word, and how restrictive the Play Store reviewers can be, we've renamed it to Challenge Mode, much like DuckStation or PCSX2.

 ### Encore Mode

 Lets you unlock achievements again.
 Note that this does not affect the real unlock status - you'll just get the notification again if you fulfill the conditions, such as completing a level or whatever it was.
+This is mainly useful for development - for regular gameplay, it gets confusing.

 ### Unofficial achievements